 As noted above, the Company identified three performance obligations in the Biogen Collaboration Agreement: (i) the delivery of the co-exclusive licenses for SAGE-217 products and SAGE-324 products in the U.S. and the exclusive licenses for SAGE-217 products and SAGE-324 products in the Biogen Territory; (ii) the clinical manufacturing supply of API and bulk drug product for SAGE-217 products in the Biogen Territory; and (iii) the clinical manufacturing supply of the API and bulk drug product for SAGE-324 products in the Biogen Territory.
 The selling price of each performance obligation in the Biogen Collaboration Agreement was determined based on the Company's SSP with the objective of determining the price at which it would sell such an item if it were to be sold regularly on a standalone basis.
 The Company allocated the variable consideration related to the manufacturing obligations to the future clinical supply of SAGE-217 products and SAGE 324 products in the Biogen Territory and the remaining fixed consideration to the license obligation.
-The variable consideration related to the manufacturing obligations are not material.
+The variable consideration related to the manufacturing obligations was not material.
 As such, the entirety of the \$1.1 billion fixed consideration of the transaction price has been allocated to the transfer of the co-exclusive licenses for SAGE-217 products and SAGE-324 products in the U.S. and the exclusive licenses for SAGE-217 products and SAGE-324 products in the Biogen Territory.
-The Company recognizes revenue for the license performance obligations at a point in time, that is upon transfer of the licenses, the Company recognized \$1.1 billion of license revenue during the year ended December 31, 2020 under the Biogen Collaboration Agreement.
+The Company recognizes revenue for the license performance obligations at a point in time, that is upon transfer of the licenses to Biogen.
+As control of these licenses was transferred on the Effective Date and Biogen could begin to use and benefit from the licenses, the Company recognized \$1.1 billion of license revenue during the year ended December 31, 2020 under the Biogen Collaboration Agreement.
 The Company will recognize revenue for the clinical manufacturing supply obligations at a point in time, that is upon the delivery of the supply to Biogen.